yohannd1/conquest-vm/README.md

       - if it's not in the dict, just add the Label entry
     - At the end of it all, if there's any label defs with no address in the list, error out with "use of undefined label"
+- [ ] Assembler : change syntax
+  - Sure, I like the funny whitespace-insensitive thing, but...
+I think it hurts readability.
+It doesn't need this (if it were a forth it would, but it isn't.)
 - [ ] Implement device I/O
 - [ ] Implement common processor stuff
   - [ ] Timed interrupt (funky way to do multithreading, perhaps? - set